 In separate cases, on August 23, 2013, Eastern District Court Judge Brian M. Cogan ordered the dismissal of claims filed by more than 6,000 plaintiffs against Arab Bank under the ATS.
 The decision dismissed more than 90 percent of the claims pending against the Bank.
 [Read the opinion here.]

-Jury selection for trial in Linde v.
-Arab Bank, the lead case for the claims remaining against Arab Bank, is scheduled for August 11, 2014.
+Trial in Linde v.
+Arab Bank, PLC, the lead case for the claims remaining against Arab Bank, began August 11, 2014.

 This section outlines the primary allegations that the plaintiffs assert in their complaints against the Bank.